Kristian-Tan/lsp-intelephense-diagnostic-client-cli/README.md

     - `dryRun`:
         - When set to true, will only enumerate files to process and then exit
         - Default value: false

+    - `batchSize`:
+        - Opening too many files at once may crash/overload the LSP server.
+Batch processing will open X number of files, then read the diagnostics before moving to next batch of files.
+        - Lowering this value should decrease resource usage while increasing processing time
+        - Increasing this value should increase resource usage while reducing processing time
+        - Default value: 20

 - Example usage with all default parameters: ```python3 client.py <(echo '{}')```